 Mount Toubkal - Summer - Morocco

-This is a wonderful climb of the spectacular Mount Toubkal in the high Atlas of Morocco in North Africa in summer conditions using a unique less travelled and more authentic route.
-The mountain is only around 40 miles to the south of Marrakech and on a clear day it can be clearly seen from the city and vice versa.
-The summer climb is straight forward and easily achieved by most regular hill walkers.
+This is a wonderful climb of the spectacular Mount Toubkal in the high Atlas of Morocco in North Africa in summer conditions.
+Mount Toubkal is only around 40 miles to the south of Marrakech and on a clear day it can be clearly seen from the city and vice versa.
+The summer climb is fairly straight forward and can be achieved by most regular hill walkers.

 Situated in the North-west corner of Africa, Morocco is a land of great contrasts from the white-washed houses on the fertile Mediterranean coast to the arid brown mountains of the interior.

-Our gateway to the mountains is Marrakech so called the red city, and Morocco,s 4th largest with a population of around one and a half million.
+Our gateway to the Atlas Mountains is Marrakech, the so called red city.
 We overnight here and have the opportunity to explore this ancient city with its exotic souks, palaces , gardens and heaving mass of dust ,noise and colour.
-The often snow clad summits of the High Atlas provide a wonderful back-drop to the ochre coloured buildings of the city.
+The often snow clad summits of the High Atlas, including Mount Toubkal, provide a wonderful back-drop to the ochre coloured buildings of the city.

 Dates and Itinerary